E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 This lab demonstrates how static routes manually direct traffic between networks, how default routes handle destinations without a more-specific route, and how floating static routes provide a backup path when the preferred connection fails.

-A three-router topology was built with a direct connection between two LANs and an alternate path through a third router.
-Administrative distance controls which route is preferred, while longest-prefix match determines when a more-specific route overrides the default route.
+A three-router topology was built with a direct path between two LANs and an alternate path through a third router.
+The alternate path provides backup connectivity if the direct connection fails.

 ---